Hikaruleon/Acer-A515-51G-Hackintosh/README.md

 ###  Basic Installation

-- Create a Bootable USB for MacOS by using my [USB Installation Guide](https://github.com/SiddheshNan/Acer-A515-51G-Hackintosh/blob/master/USB-Installation-Guide.md) OR by RehabMan's [[Guide] Booting the OS X installer on LAPTOPS with Clover](https://www.tonymacx86.com/el-capitan-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html).
+- Create a Bootable USB for MacOS by RehabMan's [[Guide] Booting the OS X installer on LAPTOPS with Clover](https://www.tonymacx86.com/el-capitan-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html).
 - Install MacOS to SSD / Hard drive.
 (While installing, connect USB keyboard and mouse because I2C is not supported during installation)
 - Install [Clover Bootloader](https://github.com/CloverHackyColor/CloverBootloader/releases) into SSD / hard drive.
 - Copy **ALL** the Contains of this Repo into **CLOVER** Folder inside the EFI partition of SSD / Hard drive.